NehemieMbg/holbertonschool-validation/module3_task1/README.md

 ## **LEARNINGS**

-- Understand the value of automating tedious tasks
+- Understand the value of automating tedious taskss
 - Define a development lifecycle
 - Automate shell-like tasks with Make, and/or shell script
 - Be aware of tools dependencies and the value of reproducing environment